 Legal and Financial Consequences

-Aside from the physical and emotional suffering an erroneous diagnosis can cause a patient, the dentist is also adversely affected.
-Even if a case is settled and the dentist does not lose their practicing license, settlement fees can be high and medical reputations ruined, thus diminishing clientele base and possibly ending a successful dental career.
+Aside from the physical and emotional suffering an erroneous diagnosis can cause a patient; the dentist is also adversely affected.
+Even if a case is settled and the dentist does not lose their practicing license, settlement fees can be high and medical reputations ruined, thus diminishing the clientele base and possibly ending a successful dental career.

 The high settlements against healthcare professionals for medical malpractice suits make it a necessity to pay increasingly higher premiums for malpractice insurance.
-Many view it as a vicious cycle: the higher the insurance premium the dentist has to pay yearly, the more he or she is pressured to work and make profit, and the more room there is for error in the dental office.
+Many view it as a vicious cycle: the higher the insurance premium the dentist has to pay yearly, the more he or she is pressured to work and make a profit, and the more room there is for error in the dental office.

 Healthcare Professionals on Trial

 Once an event happens, you cannot rewind the tape, erase it or do it over.
 A fraction of a second can be the difference between a successful medical procedure and a suffering patient.
-When malpractice has already taken place and there is nothing to be done to prevent it, often what follows is a complex legal and emotional trial.
+When malpractice has already taken place and nothing to be done to prevent it, often what follows is a complex legal and emotional trial.

-McClellan (p.4) states, the author of Medical Malpractice: Law, Tactics and Ethics, that during a trial:
+McClellan (p.4) states, the author of Medical Malpractice: Law, Tactics, and Ethics, that during a trial:

 The defendant physician is subjected to piercing cross-examination in an environment that is unfamiliar and potentially hostile.
 In this environment, the doctor’s ego, competence, and knowledge are challenged and scrutinized in a manner to which he is unaccustomed.
 Physicians live and work in a social structure that encourages them to act as if they are in control and indeed demands that they do so.
 The legal system, on the other hand, turns the defendant into a passive participant who must rely on others to play the dominant roles in resolving the dispute.

 Trials are economically and emotionally draining for both the patient (plaintiff) and the dental professional accused of malpractice (defendant).
-However, the legal process is inevitably linked with the dental profession, especially when it comes to malpractice and knowing some of the legal terms and procedures involved in these cases is an essential part of any dental professional’s training.
+However, the legal process is inevitably linked with the dental profession, especially when it comes to malpractice, and knowing some of the legal terms and procedures involved in these cases is an essential part of any dental professional’s training.

 Although remarkable advances have been made in the field of dentistry, it remains a practice of both art and science and greatly depends on the skills of its practitioners.
-Practicing dentistry requires an innate love for human kind and the act of healing others.
+Practicing dentistry requires an innate love for humankind and the act of healing others.

 Dental professionals are expected to have an ethical and professional understanding of their responsibilities to their patients.
-Since human suffering can result from errors, both for the patient and the dental professional, oral health practitioners must continually improve techniques to insure patient safety and to minimize medical errors.
+Since human suffering can result from errors, both for the patient and the dental professional, oral health practitioners must continually improve techniques to ensure patient safety and to minimize medical errors.
 In turn, this will assure a sound risk management program and protect practitioners against malpractice suits, the worst consequences resulting from medical error.